Interferometry#

 Fitting#

-The interferometer can now be passed to a FitInterferometer object to fit it to a data-set:
+The interferometer can now be passed to a FitInterferometer object to fit it to a dataset:

 fit = al.FitInterferometer(